 Why You Should Turn Your Followers Into A Community & How to Get Started

-If you have a following online, communities are an excellent next step to grow your brand and give back to your fanbase.
+If you have a following online, communities are an excellent next step to grow your brand and give back to your fanbase that’s why you need to turn followers into a community.
 But why are communities becoming the topic of discussion for every influencer and brand these days?
-And how can you get onboard with this ages-old, yet highly effective method of keeping your fanbase alive and strong?
+And how can you get on board with this ages-old, yet highly effective method of keeping your fanbase alive and strong?

 Building a community element around your brand has many benefits.
-Globally recognized brands from WhatsApp to Facebook are going all in and releasing improved community and group features in an attempt to build a better experience overall for members, and community managers like you.
+Internationally renowned brands such as WhatsApp and Facebook are fully committed to enhancing community and group features, aiming to provide an improved overall experience for both members and dedicated community managers like yourself.

 And there’s a reason for this!
 After all, communities help us create long-lasting connections and have even proven to increase a brand’s revenue by as much as 20%